 How you handle rejection is really important in your career growth.
 Use this experience to find out what skills need improving and use it as an opportunity to grow.

-The best way to respond to being passed over for a promotion is to set a plan for progression.
-Sit down with your boss and share your passion for advancement and ask for their advice on how you can proceed.
-As referenced on the Business Insider, “The people who get on in this world are the people who get up and look for the circumstances they need . . .
-Seeking a promotion demonstrates a person’s ambition, loyalty, and commitment to the organization.”
+As we mentioned earlier, the best way to respond to being passed over for a promotion is to set a plan for progression.
+Sit down with your boss and share your passion for advancement, and ask for their advice on how you can proceed.
+As referenced on the Business Insider, “The people who get on in this world are the people who get up and look for the circumstances they need… Seeking a promotion demonstrates a person’s ambition, loyalty, and commitment to the organization.”

 It’s important when you’ve been passed over for a promotion to keep your door open.
 You may not be able to improve your situation right now, but you could prove yourself in the future.
 Even if you are looking for another job, don’t slack on the current one.

 Maybe you applied for the promotion just to get a higher salary?
 Reflect to see if the job was actually what you wanted, or if it was just a higher paycheck.
-If it’s the latter and you know you’re extremely good at your current position and have proof of why you deserve a raise then follow the right steps to get promoted within your current job role.
+If it’s the latter and you know you’re extremely good at your current position and have proof of why you deserve a raise, then follow the right steps to ask for a pay rise in your current job role.